jamijoj/jamila-portfolio/finalpart1.md

 - “Older generations have always been the bread and butter of individual arts giving, but demographic shifts suggest that middle-aged benefactors could become just as important.”
 - “According to the Federal Reserve’s Survey of Consumer Finances, wealth in America is shifting, with more millionaires in their 50s than in their 60s”
-- “But young philanthropists do give widely to education and community development programs; experts are finding that they donate to arts institutions that champion education.”
+- “But young philanthropists do give widely to education and community development programs; experts are finding that they donate to arts institutions that champion education.” &nbsp;
 Source: https://www.washingtonpost.com/lifestyle/style/cultivating-the-next-generation-of-arts-donors/2012/10/18/5a457fa0-f85f-11e1-8b93-c4f4ab1c8d13_story.html